AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

 the default role will be used.
 This allows unhandled images to operate in "non-color managed" mode.

-Application authors should note: when no config is present (e.g via ``$OCIO``), the default internal profile specifies ``strictparsing=false``, and the default color space role is ``raw``.
+Application authors should note: when no config is present (e.g. via ``$OCIO``), the default internal profile specifies ``strictparsing=false``, and the default color space role is ``raw``.
 This means that ANY string passed to OCIO will be parsed as